shmookey/much-text/README.md

 # LICENSE

 much-text is free software under the MIT license.
+See the LICENSE file for details.